bluewitch/dwulf-manifesto/Obsidian Vault/Quotes.md

-    "A complex system that works is invariably found to have evolved from a simple system that works.", "Simplicity does not precede complexity, but follows it.", "Maybe Computer Science should be in the College of Theology. -- R. S. Barton", "There is very little future in being right when your boss is wrong."
+    "A complex system that works is invariably found to have evolved from a simple system that works.", "Simplicity does not precede complexity, but follows it.", "Maybe Computer Science should be in the College of Theology. -- R. S. Barton", "There is very little future in being right when your boss is wrong.", "The person who can smile when something goes wrong has thought of someone to blame it on."